curly-lang/curly-lang/README.md

 ```bash
 git clone https://github.com/jenra-uwu/curly-lang && cargo build
 ```
-This project will depend on `llvm`, which can each be installed using your favourite package manager (`apt`/`pacman`/`yum` for Linux and Homebrew/MacPorts for macOS).
+This project will depend on `llvm`, which can each be installed using your favourite package manager (`apt`/`pacman`/`dnf` for Linux and Homebrew/MacPorts for macOS).

 Note: On Fedora, you also need to install `llvm-devel`.

 Note: This repo has only been tested on Arch Linux, but should work on all other platforms rust supports without much issue.

 ## Progress
-The parser is done; current work is on the type checker and other correctness stuff.
+The parser is done for the first iteration of the language; current work is on the type checker and other correctness stuff.
 Everything is highly experimental.
 Be cautious: code may be explosive.